British Rail TOPS first arrangement: Electric Multiple Units

-In comparison with the later re-arrangement, it is worth noting that types that were different were given the same class (e.g. the single-car luggage vans) and identified only by subclass, while those that were later treated as variations of the same class, were separated according to their construction period (e.g. early or late 1950s builds).
+In comparison with the later re-arrangement, the types that were different were given the same class (e.g. the single-car luggage vans) and identified only by subclass, while those that were later treated as variations of the same class, were separated according to their construction period (e.g. early or late 1950s builds).
 When the new arrangement was applied, 40x classes were left untouched, but the others were changed as follows: